oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 python3 main.py
 ```

-## Relax & watch
+# Observe

-Now, watch as pdr-predictoor is submiting random predictions , pdr-trueval submits random true_vals for each epoch and pdr-trader signals trades.
+Now, relax & watch as pdr-predictoor is submiting random predictions , pdr-trueval submits random true_vals for each epoch and pdr-trader signals trades.

 You can query [subgraph](http://172.15.0.15:8000/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) and see populated data  [PR](https://github.com/oceanprotocol/ocean-subgraph/pull/678) here for entities

-## Next Steps
+# Backlog

 Customize [pdr-predictoor](https://github.com/oceanprotocol/pdr-predictoor) and [pdr-trueval](https://github.com/oceanprotocol/pdr-trueval) not to submit random values, but actually use real data